Commensurating actions for groups of piecewise continuous transformations: Non-distortion phenomena

 Let $X$ be a standard curve.
-Define a small interval in $X$ as a subset $I$ either empty or homeomorphic to an open interval, with the additional requirement that if $I$ belongs to a circle component of length $a$, then the length of $I$ is $\le a/2$.
+Define a small interval in $X$ as a subset $I$ either empty or homeomorphic to an open interval, with the additional requirement that if $I$ is included in a circle component of length $a$, then the length of $I$ is $\le a/2$.
 This ensures that the intersection of any two small intervals is a small interval.
 Define the pseudogroup of isometries $S$ as consisting of those isometries between two small intervals of $X$.